Jewish athletes condemn anti-Semitism after temple shooting

 "His last name sounded Jewish," Ausmus said.
 "So the fan was ignorant in a couple different areas."

-AP Sports Writers Kyle Hightower, Janie McCauley, Noah Trister and Robert Baum contributed to this story.
+AP Sports Writers Kyle Hightower, Janie McCauley, Noah Trister and Robert Baum contributed to this report.